vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/troubleshooting.md

 ### Get Running Process Command Line

-If you need to find the command line used to start a running process you can use Get-CimInstance.
+If you need to find the command line used to start a running process you can use `Get-CimInstance`.
 Here's an example that gets all the running nginx processes command lines.

 ```powershell
 PS C:\> Get-CimInstance Win32_Process -Filter "name = 'nginx.exe'" | Select CommandLine | Out-String -Width 160